raul23/equifax-data-breach/README.rst

 - On March 9, 2017, the company's IT team was informed of a vulnerability affecting the `Apache Struts software`_ it used on its dispute resolution portal, with instructions to patch it in 48 hours.
 That didn't happen.
 [H]_

+  The unpatched Apache Struts server was powering its five-decades-old(!) web-facing system that allowed consumers to check their credit rating from the company’s website.
+[WZ]_

 - On May 13, 2017, the attackers hit the jackpot with Equifax's dispute portal, where people could go to argue about claims.
 [N]_
 - The breach was discovered on `29 July 2017`_.
 [M]_